fenago/machine-learning-with-scikit-learn/Chapter06/Lab_6.md

 regression-based problems, and have several use cases that make them the go-to solution!

-This chapter is broadly divided into the following two sections:
+This lab is broadly divided into the following two sections:

 -   Classification trees
 -   Regression trees

 Each section will cover the fundamental theory of different types of tree based algorithms, along with their implementation in scikit-learn.
-By the end of this chapter, you will have learned how to aggregate several algorithms into an **ensemble** and have them vote on what the best prediction is.
+By the end of this lab, you will have learned how to aggregate several algorithms into an **ensemble** and have them vote on what the best prediction is.